MicrosoftDocs/power-platform/power-platform/admin/try-powerapps-dynamics-365.md

 - [Sign up for Community Plan](https://docs.microsoft.com/powerapps/maker/dev-community-plan)
 - Sign up for trial while [purchasing PowerApps](signup-for-powerapps-admin.md)

-## Dynamics 365 apps trial
+## Model-driven apps in Dynamics 365 trial

 Visit <https://trials.dynamics.com> and select the required app to sign up for a 30-day trial.

-For detailed information about signing up, purchasing or using individual Dynamics 365 apps, see the respective app's documentation at [Dynamics 365 documentation](https://docs.microsoft.com/dynamics365/).
+For detailed information about signing up, purchasing or using individual model-driven apps in Dynamics 365, see the respective app's documentation at [Dynamics 365 documentation](https://docs.microsoft.com/dynamics365/).